Take the chapter quiz before and after you read this chapter.

 Case study 3

 A very miserable child is seen at an urban clinic after he had been brought from a poor rural district by his grandmother.
 He appears swollen, with oedema of the face and legs.
 There is a pigmented, scaly rash on the trunk and legs.
-His weight is plotted on the 3rd centile but this falls to below the 3rd centile during his first week in hospital.
+His weight is plotted between the -2 and -3 lines but this falls to just above the -3 line during his first week in hospital.
 His hair is very thin and he has a bad cough.
+The nurse refers him for immediate admission to hospital.

 1. What is wrong with this child?

 He has all the clinical signs of kwashiorkor: misery, oedema, thin hair and a rash.
+He would also be classified as severe acute malnutrition.
 Often children with kwashiorkor are not very underweight when they present as they are oedematous.
 Their weight often falls markedly when they lose their oedema.

 2. Why is this child severely malnourished?